 Blocked or collapsed hoses elsewhere in the coolant system can also reduce the amount of coolant and the temperature of the coolant that reaches the heater core.
 Even if there is an adequate flow of coolant, if it is not hot enough then it can cause the heater to blow cold air.
 Coolant temperature can be lowered by blockages in the radiator and feeder hoses that can cause the coolant to pool up and not move quickly enough around the engine.

-If Your Car is running hot but the heater is blowing cold air – What should you do next?
+What Next – Your Car is running hot but the heater is blowing cold air?

 A heater that only blows cold air can be tricky to diagnose.
 There are many different things that can affect the temperature of the air coming from the air vents, and many of them are hidden away behind the dashboard where they are difficult to examine.